 Presented by Nikki Peck, Consultant and Learning Partner, Elephant Group

 Now we revisit the payroll headaches you have, and discuss and share solutions to these so that you can leave with real answers.

 Day 1 finishes

-We think there will be some headaches for payroll as roles automate, robots come in and the gig economy expands.
-Our panel will discuss what’s going to happen, and how payroll can cope.
-IF you want to know what to plan for in the next 12 -
+We think there will be some headaches for payroll as roles are automated and the gig economy expands.
+Priyanka Tailor from EY will discuss what may happen and how payroll can cope.
+If you want to know what to plan for in the next 12-

 Nikki Peck, Learning Partner, Elephant Group

 Nikki Peck has 20+ years of generalist HR experience working in diverse sectors such as health, engineering, utilities, retail and not-